SukkaW/rcpy/README.md

   - `rcpy` instead provides a `concurrency` option to limit the number of concurrent copy operations.
 - Asynchronous and Promise-based API only.
 No synchronous API, no Node.js callback style API.
   - Use `require('util').callbackify` to convert `rcpy` to Node.js callback style API.P

+## Differences between `rcpy` and Node.js `fs.cp()`

+- Doesn't support `recursive` option.
+  - `rcpy` will always copy directories' content recursively.
+- Doesn't support `verbatimSymlinks` option.
+  - `rcpy` will always perform path resolution for symlinks if `dereference` option is enabled.
+- Extra `concurrency` option.
+  - `rcpy` will use this option to limit the number of concurrent copy operations to prevent `EMFILE` error.

 ## License